rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="rendertomidi" %}
 ### RenderToMIDIFile

-Creates a midi file, opens it, and writes to it.
+Render a document to MIDI and save it to the file.

-currently generates a dummy midi file.
+This methods is not available in the JavaScript version of the toolkit.

 **Returns**